-Tishani Doshi interviews & reviews for A God at the Door
+Tishani Doshi interviews, reviews & books of the year choices for A God at the Door

 'A God at the Door is angry yet playful, wide-reaching in its considerations, yet laser focussed in its detailing.
 The judges enjoyed its riches and its rebellion. moving between traditional verse forms and innovative new presentations, each executed with stunning technical fluidity.
 This remarkable collection is published by Bloodaxe.' - Forward Prize Judges

 Poet, novelist and dancer Tishani Doshi's fourth collection A God at the Door spans time and space, drawing on the extraordinary minutiae of nature and humanity to elevate the marginalised.
 These poems, taken together, traverse history, from the cosmic to the everyday.
 A God at the Door was shortlisted for the Forward Prize for Best Collection 2021.

 A God at the Door follows two previous collections with Bloodaxe.
 Tishani Doshi's third collection Girls Are Coming Out of the Woods was a Poetry Book Society Recommendation for Summer 2018.
 It followed on from Everything Begins Elsewhere, published by Bloodaxe in 2012, and her debut, Countries of the Body, winner of the Forward Prize for best first collection.
 Tishani is of Welsh/Gujarati descent (her third collection was dedicated to her Welsh mother) and she currently lives on a beach in Tamil Nadu, Southern India.